actgardner/gogen-avro/README.md

 Until version 6.0 this project used gopkg.in for versioning of both the code generation tool and library.
 Older versions are still available on gopkg.in.

 Releases from 6.0 onward use semver tags (ex. `v6.0.0`) which are compatible with dep and modules.

-#### 6.0
-- Support for schema evolution
-- Support for reading Object container files

-#### 4.0
-- Support for writing object container files is no longer experimental
-- `container` package now works with the generated code for any record type
-- Aliases and namespaces are now used properly to resolve types
-- Record structs expose a `Schema` method which includes metadata from the schema definition

-#### 3.0
-- Experimental support for writing object container files
-- Improved variable and type names
-- Support for custom package names as a command line argument

-#### 2.0
-- Bug fixes for arrays and maps with record members
-- Refactored internals significantly

-#### 1.0
-- Initial release
-- No longer supported - no more bugfixes are being backported
+See [Releases](https://github.com/actgardner/gogen-avro/releases).

 ### Reporting Issues